Modigliani-Miller Capital Structure Propositions

 Proposition I Without Taxes: Capital Structure Irrelevance

-The above relationship implies that cash flows, not capital structure, determine the value of a company.
+The above relationship implies that cash flows, not capital structure, determine a company’s value.
 Additionally, assuming no taxes, a company’s capital structure does not affect its WACC.

 Assume management has set a company’s capital structure to consist of 50% debt and 50% equity.
 Further, assume that the investor prefers the company’s capital structure to be 60% debt and 40% equity.
 The investors will use borrowed money to finance their share purchase so that the ownership of the company’s assets reflects 60% debt financing.
 The importance of the Modigliani and Miller theory is that managers cannot use capital structure to change a firm’s value.